 Those willing to sign up to an 18-month contract will be able to get 100GB of data a month for £30, 200GB of data for £40 a month, or unlimited data for £50 a month.
 Upfront costs will start at £100, and then drop to £50 for the two later price plans.

 Those that want to be a bit more flexible with a 30-day contract can opt for 100GB for £30 a month, 200GB for £50, or Unlimited for £50.
 With this contract there is a £325 upfront fee.

-Another plan available later this month called Vodafone Together will provide you with mobile, home broadband over cellular and a free Amazon Echo Plus for £43 a month.
-This gives you unlimited data (within reason, we presume) and Vodafone OneNumber so you can make calls via the Echo.
+Vodafone Together provides you with mobile, home broadband over cellular and a free Amazon Echo Plus for £47 a month.
+This gives you unlimited data (within reason) and Vodafone OneNumber so you can make calls via the Echo.

 How fast is Vodafone 5G?

-Speeds are difficult to talk about at this stage because there are a lot of variables - devices have different capabilities, while different locations also yield different speeds of course.
-Users are likely to get speeds in excess of most current home broadband - upwards of 100Mbps - while some peak speeds may hit the 1Gbps mark.
+Speeds are difficult to talk about because there are a lot of variables - devices have different capabilities, while different locations also yield different speeds of course.
+Users are seeing speeds in excess of most current home broadband - upwards of 100Mbps - while some peak speeds may hit the 1Gbps mark.